Yelles/mllpSend/README.md

         }
     }

-The elements for the json message are defined in the documentation of each of the HL7 v2 message implemented in the swift 5 library "mllp".
+The elements for the json data are defined in the documentation of each of the HL7 v2 message implemented in the swift 5 library "mllp".
 The implementation is a proprietary specialization of the HL7 standard by opendicom.com.
 Being open source, the library can be adapted for other purposes.

 Messages preconfigured in the library: